What is the purpose of the fund?

 Panel dates and application deadlines

-There will be three panels held across each financial year (June-March) these usually take place in June, November and March.
+There will be three panels held across each financial year (April to March) these take place at approximately four monthly intervals, in June, October/November and March.

 For each financial year panel dates and deadlines will be updated on this webpage.